SringayKeno/AmazonVineAnalysis/README.md

 ### How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
 ### What percentage of Vine reviews were 5 stars vs What percentage of non-Vine reviews were 5 stars?

+Paid reviews and unpaid % of 5 star reviews (below)

 <img width="414" alt="Screenshot (299)" src="https://user-images.githubusercontent.com/102890151/179435168-49af8597-ebf6-459c-b5a2-23f70e693d9f.png">